nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### annotationSettings: { _object_ }

-An object with `{ layout, pointSizeFunction, labelSizeFunction }` containing custom annotation settings to enable annotations bumping out of each others' way or placing them in the margins.
+An object with `{ layout, pointSizeFunction, labelSizeFunction }` containing [annotation settings](/guides/annotations#annotation-settings) to enable annotations bumping out of each others' way or placing them in the margins.

 ```jsx
 <OrdinalFrame